 With the ViDSS Short-term Finishing Contracts, the Vienna Doctoral School of Social Sciences supports doctoral candidates in the final phase of their doctoral studies.
 Four 3-months positions as University assistants (prae doc) are offered for student members of the ViDSS who have successfully passed the public presentation at the Faculty, concluded the doctoral thesis agreement and, since then, submitted progress reports on a regular basis (at least annually).

-Applicants should have an excellent study record (duration of studies, grades) and provide evidence of relevant academic achievements (conference presentations, publications, etc.) and experience with university structures.
+Applicants should have an excellent study record (duration of studies, grades) and provide evidence of relevant academic achievements (conference presentations, publications, etc.).
 The doctoral thesis should be completed and submitted within the duration of the employment.
 At the time of the application, approximately half of the doctoral thesis should be finalised.
 If candidates conduct an empirical doctoral thesis project, data collection must be completed upon submission of an application for the position.

 Job grading in accordance with collective bargaining agreement: §48 VwGr.
 B1 Grundstufe (praedoc) with relevant work experience determining the assignment to a particular salary grade.